For DIY households

 Trust note

-FinlyLife provides educational financial planning guidance, shows the data used behind each answer, and flags missing inputs before presenting a conclusion.
+FinlyLife provides financial planning guidance, shows the data used behind each answer, and calls out missing info before presenting a conclusion.
 It is not investment, tax, or legal advice.

-See one real planning workflow before you build your own baseline.
+See one real planning workflow before you try it with your own numbers.

-The demo shows how FinlyLife frames a household question, exposes the assumptions, and narrows the next 90 days to a few actions.
+The demo shows how FinlyLife works through a real household question, what assumptions it uses, and what the next few actions might be.